genevate/style_guides/business/culture.md

     0. Make the group a no-competition zone.
 Be collaborative/cooperative.
     0. Try task shifting.
 If a member is bored, shift to having that member teach another member what he/she knows.
     0. Animate with purpose, don't animate with rewards.
-  0. Turn your next offsite into a FedEx day - A day where employees can work on whaterver they want with whomever they like.
-Must deliver the next day.

 ### Further Reading